 Tango Etiquette: Eye Contact, Talking, Clique and Hierarchy

 Many women assume it’s men’s job to invite them.
 They sit there talking to each other and pay no attention to men, taking for granted that someone would come to ask them to dance.
 However, for a man to ask a woman, he has to have a sense that she will accept his invitation.
-No man would invite a woman who doesn't seem interested in him and might put him on the hook.
+No man would invite a woman who doesn't seem interested in dancing with him and might put him on the hook.
 A woman needs to give a man some hint that she is friendly and wants to dance with him before he takes the initiative.

-In the US, however, many women do just the opposite.
+In the US, however, many women do just the opposite - they avoid men's eyes.
 Some are too proud to make eye contact with men, they expect men to come to them voluntarily.
 Others are too shy to look at men, as if that would reveal a secret desire they shouldn’t have.
 Still others worry that staring at men may give men wrong ideas.
 When some women do make eye contact with men, they make it very briefly in order not to seem like they are begging for a dance.
 All these pride, shyness and worry are not necessary.
 If a woman can’t even overcome such psychological impediments, how can she dance well in tango that involves intense intimate physical contact with a man?

 Women need to understand that men have their concerns too.
 A man needs to know that you are emotionally ready for the dance and will accept him if he asks you.
 Most men need to see you eye-to-eye for a few seconds before they are convinced of that.
 If you avert your eyes too quickly, they will take that as a decline.
 If you want to dance with a man, you need to fix your eyes at him to give him a chance to cabeceo you.
 Only if he does not act after ten seconds or more should you then turn your eyes away.
 This applies to men as well.
 You stare at a woman for ten to twenty seconds.
 If she is interested in you she will notice that.
 If after twenty seconds she still does not make eye contact with you, you should give up on her for the moment and move on to another woman.
 You should not force your way to her seat and ask her to dance, as which might put her in the dilemma she was trying to avoid.
-In Buenos Aires, most portena women will say no to a verbal invitation because that shows the ungentlemanliness and inexperience of the inviter.
+In Buenos Aires, most porteñas will say no to a verbal invitation because that tells the ungentlemanliness and inexperience of the inviter.

 The psychological impediments cause some women to sit with their male friends and dance only with these male friends.
 By so doing they present themselves as unavailable to the public, thus discourage other men from inviting them.
 Cliquing is inappropriate in the milonga because it creates segregation.
 In order for a milonga to work it must be integrated so that all dancers have equal opportunity to dance with whomever they choose by mutual consents.
-That is why in the milongas of Buenos Aires men and women are seated separately to prevent cliquing.
+This is why in the milongas of Buenos Aires men and women are seated separately to prevent cliquing.
 To honor the milonga code, couples and friends often choose to enter the milonga separately and be seated apart.
 A smart woman does not sit with the same group of male friends every week, as which may give people an impression that she belongs to a clique and is unavailable to others.

 March 7, 2013